ololiuhqui/magnolia-free-hugo-theme/content/en/posts/why-donating-to-free-and-opensource-software-projects-is-important/index.md

 draft:
 type: # This is here for future possible development, you can leave it blank
 layout: 'single'
+Params:
+  imageAttribution: "Photo from the cover of the book 'Program or be Programmed' by Douglas Rushkoff" # Set an attribution to the author of the picture you're using for the post
 # Refer to [Front matter | Hugo](https://gohugo.io/content-management/front-matter/)
 ---